BNMHF - Mental Health First Aid

 Awards received by the MHFA team include the Public Health Programs Award for Innovation 2006, and the Suicide Prevention Australia - 2005 Life Award.

-Please note: This course can be completed at the Sir Zelman Cowen Centre or in-house.
-Delivery structure can be customised.
+Please note that this course can be completed in-house and its delivery structure can be customised.